FredHutch/sc-benchmark/README.md

 We ran tests using R 3.3.2 on Ubuntu 14.04 after AWS had patched for the meltdown vulnerability.
 22 sec local vs 25 sec on AWS suggests the impact of the meltdown patches on CPU intensive workflows such as statistical simulations is relatively small.
-The AWS instance has ca 7% better Passmark benchmarks despite clocking a bit lower according to https://www.cpubenchmark.net/.
+The AWS instance has ca 7% better Passmark benchmarks (measured before the patching) despite clocking a bit lower according to https://www.cpubenchmark.net/.
 This suggests that AWS is overclocking their CPUs.

-25 sec on a AWS C4 instance (E5-2666 v3 @ 2.90GHz - CPU Mark 24877):
+#### 25 sec on a AWS C4 instance (E5-2666 v3 @ 2.90GHz - CPU Mark 24877):

     test replications elapsed relative user.self sys.self user.child sys.child
     1 1:10^6          100   0.106        1     0.074    0.032          0         0